SAMMISolutions/docs/doc_posts/_integrations-twitch/twitch.md

 #### Listen to Twitch Events

-Once you link your account(s), SAMMI automatically connects to Twitch PubSub and Twitch Chat IRC (if you pressed Connect Twitch Chat button) to listen to all selected Twitch events and Twitch chat.\
+Once you link your account(s), SAMMI automatically connects to Twitch PubSub and Twitch Chat (if you pressed Connect Twitch button) to listen to all selected Twitch events and Twitch chat.\
 Learn more about all Twitch event triggers in our [Triggers-Twitch]({{ "triggers/twitch" | relative_url }}) section.